 A.14.2.3 Technical Review of Applications After Operating Platform Changes

-When operating platforms are changed, business critical applications need to be reviewed and tested to ensure there is no adverse impact on the organizational operations or security.
+When operating platforms are changed, business-critical applications need to be reviewed and tested to ensure there is no adverse impact on organizational operations or security.
 When operating system platforms are changed it is commonplace that some applications may have compatibility problems.
 It is important therefore to test operating system changes in a development or test environment where critical business applications can be checked for compatibility with the changed OS.
 Procedures for control and testing of operating system changes should follow standard change management control.